Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 • Oversees the tracking of case disposition

-The CSAT Centralized Unit supports the CSAT process, by processing and tracking all completed MHR/CANS from the CSWs and Hubs, monitoring the CSAT in-box and providing clerical and data entry support for the MAT+SLS CSA.
+The CSAT Centralized Unit supports the CSAT process, by processing and tracking all completed MHR from the CSAT staff or CSWs (on re-referrals) and Hubs, monitoring the CSAT in-box and providing clerical and data entry support for the CSAT CSA.

 The DCFS Eligibility Verification staff (Technical Assistants) assist the CSAT team in resolving problems with Medi-Cal eligibility that interfere with the child’s access to mental health services.